Gab12123/DevOps/README.md

       ✓ can not get a user when it does not exis
 ```

-> **BONUS : All those features are bonuses that we have done to have a better user experience and enrich the given app.**
+> **BONUS : All those features are bonuses that we have done to have a better user experience and enrich the given app.
+They are described at the end of this README.**

 ### 2. Apply CI/CD pipeline